 This handbook is an open document intended to acquaint the community with school expectations, policies, and guidelines.
 Spartanburg Day School reserves the right to amend the handbook at any time.
 Any changes to the handbook will be communicated in weekly emails.
 It is imperative that this document be read and discussed between student and parent.
-Students are required to complete and submit AUP and Community handbook agreement forms.
+Students are required to complete and submit the RUP (via school docs) and the Community Handbook Agreement (paper form returned to grade level dean).